bi-labor/es-mssql/docs/elasticsearch/exercise2.md

 The purpose of this exercise is to start _Elasticsearch_ and _Kibana_.
 You have two options for running them:

 1. Download and extract them on your machine.
-1. or using Docker.
+1. or use Docker.

-If you have Docker installed, use the first option.
-Otherwise, it is easier to go with the second option; also use this in the university computer labs.
+If you have Docker installed, use the second option.
+Otherwise, it is easier to go with the first one - also use this in the university computer labs.

 ## Option 1: Start _Elasticsearch_ and _Kibana_ by downloading and extracting them